GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/runnings3.md

 ## Step 5 - Downloading task data

 Outline: You can only download one file at a time on S3 console.
-So you need to install the AWS client or a File Transfer software such as [CyberDuck](https://cyberduck.io/) in order to effectively download more
+So you need to install the AWS client and use the command line or install a File Transfer software such as [CyberDuck](https://cyberduck.io/) in order to download more data at once.

+### Cyberduck tutorial